Annie Pootoogook: Recognition and awards

 Pootoogook had her first major solo exhibition in 2006 when her work was displayed as part of a well-received show at The Power Plant in Toronto, Ontario.
 The exhibition, designed by Nancy Campbell, focused on mythology, Inuit communities and difficulties of life in the Arctic.

 In November 2006 she won the Sobey Art Award and was granted the prize of $50,000 (CDN).
 The Sobey Award is granted to an artist who is 39 years of age or younger and has shown their work in a public or commercial gallery in Canada in the past 18 months, at the time of their application.
 The press release announcing Pootoogook's win noted that "her work reflects both the current moment of a specific tradition and of a contemporary drawing practice."

 After winning the Sobey Award she continued to receive exposure.
 She exhibited in major art shows such as the Biennale de Montreal, Art Basel and Documenta 12.
-Pootoogook was the first Inuit artist to participate in Documenta – an exhibition of contemporary art held in Kassel, Germany.
+Pootoogook was the first Inuk artist to participate in Documenta – an exhibition of contemporary art held in Kassel, Germany.

 From 2009 to 2010 her work was shown in solo exhibitions at multiple galleries including the Agnes Etherington Art Centre, (Kingston, Ontario), the National Museum of the American Indian, (Washington, D.C.) and the George Gustav Heye Centre, (Manhattan, New York).
 In 2010 her work was also exhibited at the Biennale of Sydney.

 Pootoogook participated in one her last exhibitions in 2012 at the Massachusetts Museum of Contemporary Art.
 Curated by Denise Markonish, the exhibition titled Oh, Canada, showcased 62 Canadian artists including the work of Pootoogook's cousin Shuvinai Ashoona.
 Pootoogook was the only professional artist from the Ottawa region represented in the exhibition.

-On November 7, 2021 the Annie Pootoogook Park was dedicated to the artist.
+On November 7, 2021, the Annie Pootoogook Park was dedicated to the artist.
 This park is located next to the Sandy Hill Community Centre and the University of Ottawa, in Ottawa, Ontario.
 The dedication ceremony, held on International Inuit Day, was attended by several members of Pootoogook's family, including her nine-year-old daughter, Inuit elders and Canada's first Inuk Governor General, Mary Simon.